 Each of us is predestined to lead a particular life.
 Fulfilling your destiny involves more than just trudging off to work every day, putting in time till you can retire, it is the whole “package” such as working in the right career, living in the right city, having the right partner or soul mate in your life, and being in touch with as well as living your passions.
 Unfortunately, most people spend their lives existing, not living!

 Anytime you steer away from fulfilling your destiny you automatically bring unhappiness and eventual failure to yourself.
-It is only by discovering your true self that you can even begin to envision your destiny: what lays ahead and what you are meant to accomplish during your lifetime.
+It is only by discovering your true self that you can even begin to envision your destiny: what lies ahead and what you are meant to accomplish during your lifetime.
 Maybe you are meant to be a great musician like Mozart, a great writer like Charles Dickens, or a great leader like Joan of Arc or Alexander the Great.
 You will never know what you are meant to do, until you take the time and make the effort to find out!

-Explanation: You have set up a carefully staged life that you know is not real – it’s basically fake or phoney.
+Explanation: You have set up a carefully staged life that you know is not real – it’s basically fake or phony.
 You knew that when you set it up, as you purposely chose image instead of substance.
 Now it is beginning to fall apart, and events are taking place of which you have no control.

 Example: You are a 26-year old male, and you have known from a very young age that you are gay, but you live in denial.
 You meet a nice woman who falls in love with you.
-She thinks that she has met her soulmate.
+She thinks that she has met her soul mate.
 You then get married to please your parents and to do what you think society expects of you.
 Such a marriage would be possible if you were either straight or bisexual, but you’re not either of them.
 Two years later, your wife divorces you and runs off with another woman.
 Who says that God doesn’t have a sense of humor!

 Explanation: You feel a lingering frustration with your life, and find yourself getting angry more often than usual, many times for no specific reason or over something trivial.